 Insurance brokers are not allowed to start their operations until they are registered with the Prime Minister.
 At the time of registration, insurance brokers must prove that they are fit to conduct insurance distribution, their ability being judged by means of an examination by the Insurance Brokers Association of Japan, based on the Administrative Guidelines issued by the Financial Services Agency.
-A total of 43 insurance brokers are registered as of August 1, 2003.
+As of May 1, 2004, a total of 40 insurance brokers are registered with the Prime Minister.